Filipino Surfer Gives Up Chance To Win Gold Medal At SEA Games So He Could Save Competitor From Drowning

-A Filipino surfer threw away a chance to win a gold medal in the 2019 SEA Games — and instead saved a life.
+A Filipino surfer threw away a chance to win a gold medal in the 2019 Southeast Asian Games — and instead saved a life.

-Roger Casugay was competing in the surfing competition during the Southeast Asian Games when an Indonesian competitor, Arhip Nurhidayat, was thrown from his surfboard and tossed about by strong waves.
-As Fox Sports Philippines reported, Casugay left the competition, disqualifying himself, so he could help the endangered rival.
+Roger Casugay was taking part in the surfing competition during the SEA Games when Indonesia’s Arhip Nurhidayat was thrown from his surfboard and tossed about by strong waves.
+As Fox Sports Philippines reported, Casugay left the competition, disqualifying himself so he could help the endangered rival.

-As the report noted, Casugay rode through the waves to Nurhidayat, helping the man steady himself on the board.
-The two shared the surfboard as Casugay rode back to safety.
+As the report noted, Casugay rode through the waves to Nurhidayat, helping the Indonesian steady himself on the board.
+The two then shared the surfboard as Casugay rode back to safety.
 When they reached the shore, Nurhidayat grabbed the hand of his competitor and lifted it up into the air, calling him a champion.

-The Indonedian surfer could have been in real danger if the competitor didn’t take quick action.
-The Fox Sports Philippines report noted that a strong weather system had created dangerous conditions during the competition, with unusually large waves.
+The Indonesian surfer could have been in real danger if Casugay didn’t take quick action.
+The Fox Sports Philippines report noted that a strong weather system had created dangerous conditions during the event, including unusually large waves.

 “Surfing has been one of the worst-hit sports at the 2019 SEA Games due to typhoon Kammuri,” the report noted.
 “The event has been delayed thrice already due to bad weather, with the organizers prioritizing athletes and spectator safety over everything else.”